moniq-e/CircularReferences/README.md

 # CircularReferences
-A simple implementation of an own algorithm to find circular references between objects
+A simple implementation of an own algorithm to count circular references in a specified range between objects inside an array